 Even with these provisos, a life estate remains a useful tool for those who want to pass along a primary residence to heirs and avoid probate.

 The Flanigan Law Group is an Irvine estate planning, administration and litigation legal services law firm.
-For more information on California probate and other estate planning strategies, contact our law firm at 949-450-0041.
+For more information on California probate and other estate planning strategies, contact our Orange County Probate Attorneys at 949-450-0041.